AP 7400 Employee Travel

 Personal travel preceding a business trip:

-• Air Fare: Reimbursable at the lesser of the actual airfare, or the amount it would have cost if personal travel was not involved.
+- Air Fare: Reimbursable at the lesser of the actual airfare or the amount it would have cost if personal travel was not involved.
 Documentation time stamped and dated the same for both scenarios is required to receive reimbursement.

-• Accomodations: The night before the conference is reimbursable as long as the hotel stay was necessary without personal travel preceding the business and is equal to or less than the cost of the hotel if personal travel was not involved.
+- Accommodations: The night before the conference is reimbursable as long as the hotel stay was necessary due to the time required to travel to the destination.
 Documentation is required for reimbursement.

 Personal travel following a business trip:

-• Air Fare: Reimbursable at the lesser of the actual airfare, or the amount it would have cost if personal travel was not involved.
+- Air Fare: Reimbursable at the lesser of the actual airfare or the amount it would have cost if personal travel was not involved.
 Documentation time stamped and dated the same for both scenarios is required to receive reimbursement.

 MISCELLANEOUS EXPENSES